 Candidate B: Finance executive offering expertise in spearheading global initiatives that expand revenue-generating capabilities and maximize ROI for high-growth companies.

-Having an executive resume say that you are seeking growth opportunities that fit your long-term career goals is really not saying anything.
 Avoid self-centered objective statements that scream “I am only concerned about my needs”.

 Try brand-focused, value statements that show employers what they get from hiring you.
 Which candidate seems like the right fit for a manufacturing executive position?